 Participate in Legislative Meetings

-Virtual legislative meetings will be scheduled March 1st through 31st.
+Virtual legislative meetings are being scheduled through April.
 You must sign up in advance to access the required training video, access educational tools, be assigned to a team, and receive your virtual meeting schedule.